hyosubkim/NESC_3505_textbook/syllabus.md

 - Skills-based notebooks or DataCamp exercises (must be prior to each session - unlimited opportunities to get right)
 - More involved problem set each week/module (see Gribble course, NYU course)

-### Final Project (xx% of grade)

-## University Policies

-UBC provides resources to support student learning and to maintain healthy lifestyles but recognizes that sometimes crises arise and so there are additional resources to access including those for survivors of sexual violence.
-UBC values respect for the person and ideas of all members of the academic community.
-Harassment and discrimination are not tolerated nor is suppression of academic freedom.
-UBC provides appropriate accommodation for students with disabilities and for religious observances.
-UBC values academic honesty and students are expected to acknowledge the ideas generated by others and to uphold the highest academic standards in all of their actions.

-Details of the policies and how to access support are available on [the UBC Senate website](https://senate.ubc.ca/policies-resources-support-student-success/).

-## Other Course Policies

-## Learning Resources